CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/08-intro-web.md

 While this is technically a definition, there's a lot to unpack here.

 It is also helpful to return a bit to our HTML lesson and dive into the history of these web technologies.
 The core idea of Hypertext and the web is the idea of making it possible to link information across machines.
-One of the origins for this idea comes from Vannevar Bush's *Memex* that we talked about last week, which envisioned using microfilm to store and link information.
-While there are some earlier antecedents to this idea, it started to really take off in the 1960s.
+One of the origins for this idea comes from Vannevar Bush's *Memex* that we talked about previously, which envisioned using microfilm to store and link information.
+While there are some earlier antecedents to this idea, it started to really take off in the 1950s and 60s.

 One famous example is *Project Xanadu*, which was developed by Ted Nelson in the 1960s and 1970s.
 Nelson's idea was to create a system where you could link any piece of information to any other piece of information.[^1] This idea was very influential, but it was never fully realized.
 You can read more about it here [https://en.wikipedia.org/wiki/Project_Xanadu](https://en.wikipedia.org/wiki/Project_Xanadu).